SHird/PRGmatic/README.txt

 Inside the inputFASTA folder you should place your tag separated fasta files.

 6. (MY PREFERRED METHOD FOR) GENERATING FASTA FILES USING RDP WEBSITE Off the 454 machine, you should have gotten at least one .fna file, one .qual file and a folder of .sff files.
 To quality control the reads, I use the Ribosomal Database Project's Pyrosequencing Pipeline (at http://pyro.cme.msu.edu/ ).
-Their Pipeline Initial Process is easy to use, fast and on its own server, so there�s nothing to download.
+Their Pipeline Initial Process is easy to use, fast and on its own server, so there is nothing to download.

 RDP Pyrosequencing Pipeline Initial Process Parameters:
 Sequence file in FASTA format: (upload the .fna file here)